piotrostr/gke-gpu-tf/README.md

 kubectl describe nodes | grep nvidia.com/gpu
 ```

-should return the number of requests/limits for GPU units.
+should return the number of requests/limits for GPU units, as well as the
+capacity.

 The entire provisioning might take about 5-10 minutes as the resources involve
 an autopilot GKE cluster, NVIDIA A100 GPU node-pool and a HTTP Global Load